 However, I was compelled to be “enough”, and not only enough, but also totally perfect.
 Nothing less than that would count.
 It’s interesting however, that in today’s world, with the stress pressing on us from every possible angle, we all feel like we are “not enough” yet masochistically we keep raising our standards.
 Just look around, at the glamorous airbrushed models.
 At the celebrities, who are living their dreams (miserable and unloved).
 At the fashion stores, at the shit we buy.
 We need to constantly buy new smartphones, cars, designer clothes, that our ego feeds upon.

-Because we, as we are, is not enough anymore.
+Because we, as we are, are not enough anymore.

 It may sound like a stupid concept, but this alone was “enough” to push me to the edge of suicide.
 I had to work on myself everyday.
 But my life was packed full with work and responsibilities, so I got more behind every day.
 I wasn’t feeling like I live up to my standards back at 20’s, but baaam… it’s early 30’s and I am still at the same place emotionally, yet my skin lost it’s glow and my heart lost it’s passion.